Gratis-digital-world/Peddle-Frontend-Assessment/README.md

  https://www.figma.com/file/04SjleyNBJss8dFJQdx9HW/PaddleDemo?node-id=0%3A1

 In this Task:
-* Reproduce the landing page in html and css and display it via the     /homepage route in your application.
+* Reproduce the landing page in jsx and css and display it via the "/homepage" route in your application.
-* You are free to use styled components as well as CSS to style the page.
+* You are free to use styled components, CSS or any other styling conditions for this page.
-* This task will be tested based on the following
+* This task will be tested based on the following:
   * Your file and folder structure.
   * Your ability to write clean maintainable code.
   * The responsiveness of your landing page.

 ## Task 2
-This task tests your proficiency in working with REST API.
+This task tests your proficiency in working with REST API and React Frameworks.
 You'll using the Github api for this task.

 In this Task:
-* Via the /github route, implement a page that will list the most starred Github repos that were created in the last 30 days.
+* Via the "/github" route.
+Implement the following:
 * List the most starred Github repos that were created in the last 30 days.
 * Show the result as a list.
 One repository per row.
 * Show the Following fields in your display: